What are the two types of stroke?

 Other common stroke symptoms include:

-Studies show that 80% of strokes are preventable, despite stroke being the 5th leading cause of death for Americans and the leading cause of adult disability.
+Studies show that 80% of strokes are preventable by living a healthy lifestyle, despite stroke being the 5th leading cause of death for Americans and the leading cause of adult disability.

 Specific effects of EEG based neurofeedback training on memory functions in post-stroke victims.

 “About 70 % of both patients and controls achieved distinct gains in neurofeedback performance leading to improvements in verbal short- and long-term memory, independent of the used neurofeedback protocol.
-The SMR patient group showed specific improvements in visuo-spatial short-term memory performance, whereas the Upper Alpha patient group specifically improved their working memory performance. neurofeedback training effects were even stronger than effects of traditional cognitive training methods in stroke patients. neurofeedback training showed no effects on other cognitive functions than memory.”
+The SMR patient group showed specific improvements in visuo-spatial short-term memory performance, whereas the Upper Alpha patient group specifically improved their working memory performance.
+Neurofeedback training effects were even stronger than the effects of traditional cognitive training methods in stroke patients.
+Neurofeedback training showed no effects on other cognitive functions than memory.”

 “Post-stroke victims with memory deficits could benefit from neurofeedback training as much as healthy controls.
 The used neurofeedback training protocols (SMR, Upper Alpha) had specific as well as unspecific effects on memory.
 Hence, neurofeedback might offer an effective cognitive rehabilitation tool improving memory deficits of stroke survivors.”